mbarkhau/bumpver/README.md

  - Newer has similar or better performance.

-The world is not ideal of course, so how do users and maintainers deal with changes that might violate these promises?
+The world is not ideal of course, so how do users and maintainers deal with changes that violate these promises?

 ### Breaking Changes